4paradigm/OpenMLDB/docs/en/install_deploy.md

 #### 2 Modify the Configuration File: conf/apiserver.flags

-* Modify endpoint.
-The endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify `endpoint`.
+The endpoint is the deployment machine ip/domain name and port number separated by colons.
-* Modify zk_cluster to the zk cluster address of OpenMLDB to be forwarded to
+* Modify ``zk_cluster`` to the zk cluster address of OpenMLDB to be forwarded to.

 ```
 --endpoint=172.27.128.33:8080